AndreCamoesSkyline/EmptyRepositoryTest/README.md

 # EmptyRepositoryTest
-Underneath the title of the wiki page, add one short paragraph (style: Paragraph) in which you describe the function of the artifact
+*Underneath the title of the wiki page, add one short paragraph (style: Paragraph) in which you describe the function of the artifact.*

 # Information
 *In the Information section, several subsections could be added to elaborate about the details of this artifact.
-Images and diagrams could also be added to better explain it.*
+Images and diagrams could also be added.*

 ## License
 Code and documentation in this project are released under the [MIT License](https://choosealicense.com/licenses/mit/)